wso2/docs-is/en/docs/guides/identity-verification/idvp-ui.md

 }
 ```

-### Copy the created JSON files into the Identity Server
+### Step 4: Copy the created JSON files into the Identity Server

+To apply the changes to the WSO2 Identity Server:

-Create an empty directory in the following path using the name of the particular IDV provider ` <IS_HOME>/repository/resources/identity/extensions/identity-verification-providers`
+1. Create an empty directory in the following path using the name of the particular IDV provider
+   `<IS_HOME>/repository/resources/identity/extensions/identity-verification-providers`

-and copy the created info, metadata, and template JSON files into the directory.
-Restart the server to apply the changes.
+2. Copy the created `info.json`, `metadata.json`, and `template.json` files into the directory.

+3. Restart the server to apply the changes.